kaizen-ai/kaizenflow/instrument_master/ib/connect/README.md

 ...
 > make ib_connect.docker_tag_latest.rc
 ```
+-->

 ### Start app on localhost

-- Note that only one app can be opened at the same time.
+- Note that only one TWS app can be opened at the same time
-  It means if production app is up, no one can run this app.
+  - If the production app is up, no one can run the app even in local mode

 - You need to add a file with IB credentials to `~/.vnc/ib.credentials` like: